kartikkumar7/Computational-Skepticism/README.md

 # Computational-Skepticism

-Making a model “​TrustWorthy​”

-## Abstract
+Making a model “​TrustWorthy​”.
+How to compute model interpretability for Linear Regression and Deep Learning using traditional statistical approach and automated machine learning.

 ## Problem statement